 - Give clients a couple of weeks notice if cleaning products are running low, so you're never caught short.

 - Ask clients exactly what they want done to make sure you meet their expectations.
-You could offer different levels of service (with different price points) - extra for doing ironing or window-cleaning, for example.
+You can add different levels of service to your cleaning business (with different price points) - extra for doing ironing or window-cleaning, for example.

-- Cashflow can be a big problem for a cleaning business, as often cash is meant to just be left on a table for you - and is often forgotten.
+- Cash flow can be a big problem for a cleaning business, as often cash is meant to just be left on a table for you - and is sometimes forgotten.
 Will you ask customers to pay you weekly or month-by-month?
-In advance is the safest option cashflow-wise, but not be so agreeable to clients.
+In advance is the safest option cash flow-wise, but not be so agreeable to clients.

-- Employees always cause complications for a business owners (much more admin, payroll, tax complications) - but in a cleaning business, if your staff are untrustworthy you risk your reputation.
+- Employees always cause complications for business owners (much more admin, payroll, tax complications) - but in a cleaning business, if your staff are untrustworthy you risk your reputation.
 And if they run off having stolen from a client, you risk having to fork out the cost.
-Choose very carefully - extensive references, CRB checks and so on are a must.

 - Go over and above the call of duty to be remembered.
 Find a way to differentiate yourself that isn't just lower prices.